 Co-Design & Equity

-The ideals of co-design shouldn’t ignore the fact that co-design too, is deeply intertwined with politics of class - who gets to participate in design activities can depend on who has access to the designers and institutions organizing the events, which is largely determined by social factors.
-Designers and project leaders will need to take that into account, effectively co-designing their co-design projects to reduce harm and exclusion in an iterative process throughout that is open to feedback.
-Similarly, no two co-design projects will look alike, and while toolkits are useful for introducing co-design methods and concepts, each project approach should be adapted to local knowledge and practice.
+Who gets to participate in design activities can depend on who has access to the designers and institutions organizing the events, which is largely determined by social factors.
+Huddle’s framework explicitly takes these factors into account, in a process of co-designing the co-design event.
+As such, no two co-design projects will look the same, and while toolkits are useful for introducing co-design concepts, each approach is adapted to its local context.

 Want to learn more about co-design?
 Contact us.